WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 ### Stop the clock flickering

-You might find the clock hands are flickering as they move - this is because Python is trying to redraw all the turtles many times a second.
+You might find the second hand flickering as it moves - this is because Python is trying to redraw all the turtles many times a second.
 One way to stop this is to add this line of code just before the ```while True:``` loop:
 ```
 tracer(0)
 ```